Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Form Lyophilized powder

-Research Category Cognitive
+Research Category Neuropeptides

 What is VIP?

 VIP (Vasoactive Intestinal Peptide) is a 28-amino acid neuropeptide belonging to the secretin/glucagon superfamily, originally isolated from porcine duodenum by Said and Mutt in 1970.
 VIP signals through two G-protein coupled receptors, VPAC1 and VPAC2, both of which activate adenylyl cyclase to elevate intracellular cAMP.
 Widely distributed throughout the central and peripheral nervous systems, VIP functions as a neurotransmitter and neuromodulator with roles in vasodilation, smooth muscle relaxation, exocrine secretion, circadian rhythm regulation, and neuroprotection.
 Research by Delgado et al. (2004) in Pharmacological Reviews comprehensively characterized VIP's anti-inflammatory properties, demonstrating suppression of TNF-alpha, IL-6, and IL-12 in activated macrophages while upregulating the anti-inflammatory cytokine IL-10.
 Studies published in the Journal of Neuroscience by Bhatt et al. showed that VIP protected hippocampal neurons from excitotoxic and oxidative damage through VPAC2-mediated cAMP/PKA signaling.
-Abad et al. in Annals of the New York Academy of Sciences reported that VIP administration ameliorated experimental autoimmune encephalomyelitis in murine models, suggesting therapeutic potential in neuroinflammatory conditions.
+Abad et al. in Annals of the New York Academy of Sciences reported that VIP use ameliorated experimental autoimmune encephalomyelitis in murine models, suggesting therapeutic potential in neuroinflammatory conditions.
 Additional research has shown VIP regulates the suprachiasmatic nucleus master clock, influencing circadian output.
 Compared to PACAP (Pituitary Adenylate Cyclase-Activating Polypeptide), which shares significant structural homology and receptor overlap, VIP has higher selectivity for VPAC receptors and lower affinity for PAC1 receptors.
 This makes VIP preferred for research specifically targeting VPAC-mediated pathways rather than the broader PAC1-dependent neuroprotective signaling.
 VIP is sensitive to degradation.
 Store lyophilized at -20°C. Reconstitute with bacteriostatic water and store at 2-8°C, using within 2-3 weeks.
 Studied by neuroscientists, immunologists, chronobiologists, and pulmonary researchers investigating airway smooth muscle regulation.

 VIP Research Applications